Windsooon/cherry/README.md

 **Because the amount of data is too large, cherry library does not contain training any data**, so the pre-trained models only support the `classify()` method. **The pre-trained models contain two datasets, respectively

-1. Gamble / Porn / Political / Nomal (`model='harmful'`，1000 chinese text data contains 4 categories)
+1. Gamble / Porn / Political / Normal (`model='harmful'`，1000 chinese text data contains 4 categories)
 2. Lottery ticket / Finance / Estate / Home / Tech / Society / Sport / Game / Entertainment (`model=news`，50000 chinese news contains 7 categories)

 Using the pre-training model for text categorization is simple.
 You can specify two parameters in `classify()`. `text` is a list of text to be classified.
 The `models` parameter is one of `harmful`, `news `.